c7rishi/c7rishi.github.io/_pages/about.md

   - /about.html
 ---

 Hello, welcome to my homepage!
 I am a Postdoctoral Research Fellow at the Department of Epidemiology and Biostatistics, Memorial Sloan Kettering Cancer Center, New York.
 I received my PhD in statistics from the University of Florida in 2018.
 Prior to joining UF, I went to Presidency College, Kolkata, for a B.Sc.
-(Hons) degree in statistics, and to the Indian Statistical Institute for an M.S. in statistics (with a specialization of Applied Statistics and Data Analysis).
+(Hons) degree in statistics, and then to the Indian Statistical Institute for an M.S. in statistics (with a specialization of Applied Statistics and Data Analysis).